kys-sheng/PhysicStupidQuestions/README.md

 # PhysicsStupidQuestions
- This is storage for stupid questions and potential answers in physics that I have occured.
+ This is storage/repository(?) for stupid questions in physics that I have faced and personal collections on the potential answers.
+Most of the pdf files are from online resources found somewhere in the internet.
- Most of the pdf content are from online resources found somewhere in the internet.
  The rights are to those who made it, I don't hold any rights to these documents.